 Remember, toilet papers are also in high demand and getting out of stock quickly everywhere.

-But it's not just about digitzing your offer.
+But it's not just about digitizing your offer.
 You can work on other changes too:

 - Rework the options of delivery, or add pickup/ drive through/ delivery options whenever possible.

-- Put together some new, easy offers quickly which are relevant and doesn't cost you much
+- Put together some new, easy offers quickly which are relevant and don't cost you much.

 For example, a brewery in East London put together a 'pub in a box', for customers who are stuck at home.
 And they hired musicians who had their gigs cancelled, to deliver it!